 If you would like to do a dissertation or thesis with us but your university hasn’t started dissertation planning or the project selection process, that’s no problem.
 You can cancel your expedition with zero cancellation charges up until the 15th of April of if you provide documentation from your university saying that they won’t support completing a dissertation project with us.

-The Krka Valley runs from the Dinaric mountains bordering Bosnia to the Adriatic and is only 77km in length.
-However, since the river runs through limestone there are some spectacular gorges and this is one of the most scenic river valleys in Europe.
-It is also important from a biodiversity viewpoint containing nine Croatian and three Krka endemic fish species and spectacular cave systems containing a number of potentially new species to science.
-Opwall together with Biota (a Croatian biodiversity research organisation) has built a research centre in the central part of the Krka valley with easy access to the whole park.
+The 77km long Krka Valley runs from the Dinaric mountains bordering Bosnia to the Adriatic.
+Since the river runs through limestone, there are several spectacular gorges, making this one of Europe’s most picturesque river valleys.
+Krka National Park is home to the strictly protected wolf and wildcat, along with spectacular cave systems housing the largest colony of long-fingered bat (Myotis capaccinii) in Europe, which is a Natura target species.
+Opwall together with BIOTA (a Croatian biodiversity research organisation) has built a research centre in the central part of the Krka valley with easy access to the whole park.
 The centre is based in a restored house and grounds within 100m of the park boundary and has access to all the habitats throughout the park and surrounding countryside.
 The National Park Authority have requested we perform baseline surveys to increase the known inventory for the Park, as well as collect long-term monitoring data to answer a series of their management questions.

 Tourist visits to Krka National Park are heavily concentrated towards the lower stretches of the river and very few people visit the central and northern parts of the valley.
-The Biota/Opwall research centre is based within a rural community that has suffered from significant depopulation and land abandonment in recent years.
+The BIOTA/Opwall research centre is within a rural community that has suffered from significant depopulation and land abandonment in recent years.
 The centre is designed to give benefits to the local community from the visits (e.g. provision of employment etc).
-Whilst the main research effort each year from this centre comes through the Opwall programme, the centre will remain open year round in an attempt to attract some of the many visitors to the Croatian coast further inland, increasing revenue for the Park and local communities.
+Whilst the main research effort each year from this centre comes through the Opwall programme, the centre remains open year-round, providing facilities for Croatian scientists to collect data at any time of year.

 Most of our volunteers fundraise for their expedition costs.
 Find out more.